Sexual Dysfunction in Women

 What does research say?

 It may surprise you to know that a large number of females experience sexual dysfunction.
 Alarmingly, research suggests 43% of women have a form of sexual difficulty.
-It is a difficult topic to discuss with their partners so many women just endure.
+It is a difficult topic to discuss with their partners, so many women just endure.
 But the first step to solving the problem is talking about it with your partner and Doctor.

 There are two causes of sexual dysfunction in women.
 It is either psychological or health-related/physical.

-Stress and anxiety trigger a lot of psychological conditions, including sexual dysfunction.
+Stress and anxiety trigger a lot of mental conditions, including sexual dysfunction.
 It could be due to work-related pressure, past sexual trauma or family-related problems.
 Also, worries about sexual performance can contribute.
 Others include guilt, lack of confidence, depression and other issues.

 Health-related and physical causes